microsoft/PowerToys/README.md

 ### FancyZones

 [FancyZones](/src/modules/fancyzones/) - FancyZones is a window manager that makes it easy to create complex window layouts and quickly position windows into those layouts.
-The FancyZones backlog can be found [here](https://github.com/Microsoft/PowerToys/tree/master/doc/planning/FancyZonesBacklog.md)

 ### Shortcut

 [Windows key shortcut guide](/src/modules/shortcut_guide) - The shortcut guide appears when a user holds the Windows key down for more than one second and shows the available shortcuts for the current state of the desktop.
-The shortcut guide backlog can be found [here](https://github.com/Microsoft/PowerToys/tree/master/doc/planning/ShortcutGuideBacklog.md)

 ### PowerRename

 [PowerRename](/src/modules/powerrename) - PowerRename is a Windows Shell Extension for advanced bulk renaming using search and replace or regular expressions.
 PowerRename allows simple search and replace or more advanced regular expression matching.
 While you type in the search and replace input fields, the preview area will show what the items will be renamed to.
 PowerRename then calls into the Windows Explorer file operations engine to perform the rename.
 This has the benefit of allowing the rename operation to be undone after PowerRename exits.

 ### Version 1.0 plan